Best AI Chess Coaches in 2026: An Honest Comparison

 The honest verdict for sub-1000 players

-If you're reading this article, you're probably stuck somewhere between 400 and 1000 ELO.
-At that level, the bottleneck isn't engine depth or grandmaster theory — it's pattern recognition.
+If you're reading this, you're probably stuck somewhere between 400 and 1000 ELO.
+At that level, the bottleneck is rarely engine depth or grandmaster theory.
+It's pattern recognition.
 You hang pieces.
 You miss forks.
-You lose endgames you should win.
+You lose endgames you should be winning.

 Tools optimised for all skill levels (chess.com Game Review, Aimchess) tend to over-explain or use language pitched at higher levels.
 Tools optimised for stronger players (DecodeChess, Chessify) give you engine output that's technically correct but tactically useless at your level.

-That's why we built Improve my Chess — specifically for the 400-999 bracket, with explanations calibrated to your skill, opponent scouting, and drills built from your real mistakes.
+That's why we built Improve my Chess for the 400 to 999 bracket.
+The explanations are pitched at your skill level, you can scout opponents before games, and the drills are built from the mistakes you actually make.
 If you're in this bracket, it's the most direct path to 1000 ELO.

-If you're above 1000, we'd genuinely recommend you start with chess.com's Game Review (you already have it) and pair it with Aimchess for the long-term dashboard.
+If you're above 1000, we'd honestly recommend starting with chess.com's Game Review (you already have it) and pairing it with Aimchess for the long-term dashboard.

 Frequently asked questions